 Trained as an Investment Banker and a Certified Professional Accountant (CPA Australia), Matthew Sia is a seasoned Accounting and Finance Leader with a passion for Mathematics and Statistics.
 He recently embarked on the Data Science, Analysis and Visualization journey, and is now an expert in leading business stakeholders to achieve goals by utilizing data.
 He is also dedicated to becoming a leader by example, believing in developing future leaders by empowering them to make critical business decisions independently and maturely.

+Matthew currently serves as the Asia Pacific Head of Order-to-Cash within Hitachi Vantara’s Finance Shared Services organization.
 In his free time, he enjoys playing musical instruments and analyzing his cat’s behavioral pattern.
-He also enjoys verifying the statistical properties of various quantitative researches.
+He also enjoys verifying the statistical properties of various quantitative research.

 He could be reached via his LinkedIn page.

 Main image by Pdusit on Adobe Stock Photos via informationweek.com